hfossli/ALEDocumentation/Proposals/000-threading-model.md

     |        |
 ```

+#### Unanswered questions

+- Will it be more difficult to have views udpating cassowary variables with this model?
+E.g. contentOffset, intrinsicHeight etc

 #### Reflection

 Using ALE and its c++ api directly might cause confusion.
 Especially if you are considering this very common scenario (replace "view" with "node" in your head):